meyresearch/moonshot_fep/README.md

 # moonshot_fep

-This is the repo for BSS free energy calculations
+This repository contains the scripts and and data for FEP calculations on a fraction of the moonshot dataset.

-Ligands can be found in /input or in the flare project ligands.flr
+Ligands can be found in input folder or in the flare project ligands.flr A tentative FEP is carried out and its result is store in the result folder